rpiguy9907/Keyboards/Rosalina/readme.md

 PCB and Firmware files are not guaranteed to work, although I have built and tested them.

+ALPS plate is completely untested.
+MX Plate was tested, but is not guaranteed to work.

 Uses the same BOM as Lumberjack by Peej and in fact this is based off his Rosaline project.
 The PCB is labeled correctly for you to place the components.

 The BOM is located here: